Baltimore Ravens: New England Patriots

 The Ravens first met the New England Patriots in 1996, but the rivalry truly started in 2007 when the Ravens suffered a bitter 27–24 loss in the Patriots' quest for perfection.
 The rivalry began to escalate in 2009 when the Patriots beat the Ravens 27–21 in a game that involved a confrontation between Patriots quarterback Tom Brady and Ravens linebacker Terrell Suggs.
 Both players would go on to take verbal shots at each other through the media after the game.

 As of the 2023 season, the Patriots lead the overall series, 11–5.
 The two teams have split four postseason meetings, 2–2.
 The Ravens won the 2009 Wild Card Round, 33–14, and the 2012 AFC Championship game, 28–13.
 The Patriots won the 2011 AFC Championship Game 23–20 and the 2014 Divisional Round, 35–31.

 Tennessee Titans

-Reemerging in the late 2010s, the rivalry between the Ravens and Tennessee Titans actually started in the early 2000s when both teams were in the AFC Central, with both teams having tough and bitter games.
-The Ravens gave the Titans their first ever loss at the new Adelphia Coliseum in the 2000 season and the Ravens eliminated Tennessee during the playoffs later on.
-Fans and analysts have noted an emerging rivalry between the Baltimore Ravens and the Tennessee Titans of the AFC South.
+Reemerging in the late 2010s, the rivalry between the Ravens and Tennessee Titans actually started in the 1990s when both teams were in the AFC Central, with both teams having tough and bitter games.
+The Ravens gave the Titans their first ever loss at the new Adelphia Coliseum in the 2000 season and the Ravens eliminated Tennessee during the playoffs later on that season.
+Fans and analysts have noted an emerging rivalry between the Ravens and the Titans of the AFC South.
 While there is no known animosity between the cities of Baltimore and Nashville, games between their respective teams have become heated and included fiery verbal exchanges between coaches and players.
 In the five postseason matchups between the two teams, the road team has won every time to date.
 As of the 2023 season, the Ravens lead the all-time series 14–13.

+Buffalo Bills

+A new rivalry emerged with the Buffalo Bills in the 2020s, as the Ravens and Bills have often squared off for conference dominance since Lamar Jackson and Bills quarterback Josh Allen were drafted in 2018.
+The two quarterbacks are known for their similar dual-threat styles of play, and have led their teams to similar success, in addition to combining for three NFL MVP awards.
+Bills and Ravens fans have also sparred over game results as well as 2024 MVP award, as Ravens supporters argued that Jackson, who finished second in voting, should have won the award instead of Allen.
+Jackson leads Allen in regular season games 3–2, including helping Baltimore win in Buffalo's Ralph Wilson Stadium for the first time in Ravens team history in 2019, though Allen has won both postseason matchups.
+Prior to this, Baltimore and Buffalo played sporadically since the Ravens joined the league in 1996, with the Ravens holding a general advantage in the early portion of the series.
+The series is tied at 7–7, with Baltimore leading in regular series games 7–5 and Buffalo leading in postseason games 2–0.